The Month That Was in Baseball: April 2021

 After being forcibly sidelined by a viral outbreak for the first four games, the Washington Nationals finally take the field for the first time in the 2021 regular season and rally from an early giveaway of home runs from ace Max Scherzer (four over the first three innings) to defeat the visiting Braves, 6-5, on Juan Soto’s walk-off single in the ninth.
 But the Nationals’ return to the field also sheds light on those likely infected during the outbreak, as 10 team members are placed on the 10-day injured list with no specific injuries listed.
 They include rotation members Jon Lester and Patrick Corbin, first baseman Josh Bell, outfielder Kyle Schwarber, closer Brad Hand, and catchers Yan Gomes and Alex Avila.
 It is widely assumed that they were among those who either tested positive for COVID-19 or were in close contact with others who were.

 The gift runner on second for extra innings is indeed a travesty that needs to be purged, but sometimes its purpose of keeping games from going too long into extras doesn’t quite work out.
 Case in point: What happens if the gift runner is the only one that keeps scoring?
 Then, guess what—you get a lot of ‘1’s’ popping up in the box score by innings.
-It happened in Boston, where the gift runner plate for both the Rays and Red Sox in the 11th, and again in the 12th—with the Red Sox adding a second, more legitimate run, on J.D.
+It happens in Boston, where the gift runner plates for both the Rays and Red Sox in the 11th, and again in the 12th—with the Red Sox adding a second, more legitimate run, on J.D.
 Martinez’s two-run double to clinch a 6-5 victory.
 And it definitely happens out in chilly Denver, where the Diamondbacks and Rockies exchanged gift-runner tallies in the 10th, 11th and finally the 13th as, more critically, Arizona rallies for three runs in that final frame on Ketel Marte’s two-run double to help the DBacks to a 10-8 win.

 Of prime note in this game is the year’s first hat trick of home runs, as the Rockies’ Ryan McMahon slugs three solo shots in regulation.
 He has two more chances in overtime to make it a rare four-homer night, but he grounds out and lines a double into the gap.
 It’s the first three-homer effort from a Rockies player since 2018.